Financial-Times/treecreeper/MODEL.md

 External-facing `Product`s are always associated with a `Brand` (e.g. The FT.com brand is made up of the FT.com website, the FT Web App,... which are products).

-Internal-facing ones are not tied to brands but they will generally have an internal audience: a `Team` that `USES` it.
+Internal-facing ones are not tied to brands but they will generally have an internal audience: a `Team` that `CONSUMES` it.

 ### System
 Internally, a system is something made up of code that can be deployed.
 Sites, APIs, lambdas, micro-services.
 If you can deploy it, it's a system.
 Things that are systems are `next-myft-api`, `gdpr-sar-hub`, ADD MORE EXAMPLES HERE.